Memphis vs. SMU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 7

 Spread & Total Prediction for Memphis vs. SMU

-Memphis has compiled a 5-7-0 record against the spread this season, while SMU is 8-5-0.
-In terms of going over the point total, games involving the Tigers are 8-4-0 and the Mustangs are 3-10-0.
-In the past 10 games, Memphis is 4-6 against the spread and 9-1 overall while SMU has gone 7-3 against the spread and 7-3 overall.
+Memphis' record against the spread this season is 5-7-0, and SMU's is 8-5-0.
+The Tigers have an 8-4-0 record hitting the over, while games involving the Mustangs have a record of 3-10-0 when it comes to hitting the over.
+The teams score an average of 154.8 points per game, 6.3 more points than this matchup's total.
+Over the last 10 games, Memphis has a 4-6 record against the spread while going 9-1 overall.
+SMU has gone 7-3 against the spread and 7-3 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM